Ayurvedic Detox: A Gentle, Body-Type Cleanse Guide

 Tongue Scraping

 Use a copper or stainless steel tongue scraper each morning.
-The coating you remove is a visible indicator of Ama.
-As your cleanse progresses, you may notice less coating — a sign that Ama is clearing.
+What you remove is visible Ama.
+As the cleanse goes on you'll notice less coating.
+That's a sign Ama is clearing.

 Warm Water Therapy

-Sip warm or hot water throughout the day.
-This is one of the simplest yet most effective Ama-clearing practices.
-You can add:
+Sip warm or hot water through the day.
+One of the simplest, most effective Ama-clearing practices there is.
+Add:

 Abhyanga (Self-Massage)

-Daily warm oil massage supports the cleansing process by:
+Daily warm oil massage supports the cleanse by:

 - Loosening Ama from tissues